AnuragBambardekar/AnuragBambardekar/README.md

 ---

-- 🔭 I’m currently working on writing simple Python programs for all 365 days of 2023.
+- 🔭 I’m currently working on my Master's thesis.
-- 🌱 I’m currently learning Data Structures & Algorithms, Software Engineering with Web Apps and Computer Systems.
+- 🌱 I’m also learning Data Structures & Algorithms and GNU Radio.
-- 👯 I’m looking to collaborate on React.js projects.
+- 👯 I’m interested to collaborate on projects (Full Stack, ML).
-- 🤔 I’m looking for help with Multi-processing and Parallel Computing.
+- 🤔 I’m looking for help with GNU Radio.
-- 💬 Ask me about SimpleScalar.
+- 💬 Ask me about my research, SimpleScalar and 365 Days of Python.
 - ⚡ Fun fact: I can eat Chicken Schezwan Fried Rice Everyday and I won't get bored. 😋

 #